-Okeanos is a multidisciplinary portrait of the ocean as body, environment, resource, metaphor, and force.
-It is a performance to inspire and educate audiences about the ocean and connect them deeply to ocean conservation.
+Okeanos is a portrait of the ocean as body, environment, resource, metaphor, and force.

 Covering 99% of Earth’s living space, the ocean is by turns fascinating and terrifying and an integral part of our lives.
 Yet this essential resource is being destroyed by growing human demands.
 Coral extinction, plastic trash contamination, over-fishing, oil spills, climate change - our immense impact on the ocean is undeniable.
 What once felt vast, endless, and overwhelmingly deep is now vulnerable to our increasingly destructive ways of living.

 Inspired by the Coral Triangle and California's Kelp forest, Okeanos was developed in collaboration with world-renowned marine biologists and oceanographers.
 This dance/cirque performance incorporates choreography, apparatus, and set design by Capacitor Artistic Director Jodi Lomask and the voices of Dr. Sylvia Earle and Dr. Tierney Thys.
 Okeanos includes video art by RJ Muna and Toshi Hoo, underwater cinematography by David Hannan, sound composition by EO, Kaya Project, Beats Antique, edIT, and Tipper, vocalizations by Anka Draugelates, violin by Julia Ogrydziak, and costumes by Kimie Sako & Becky Karthage.